YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 </p>

 <h1>Active Directory - Infrastructure Setup</h1>
-In this guided lab, we will setup a domain environment by setting up a domain controller and a client machine which will be able to communicate to one another.<br />
+In this guided lab, we will setup a domain environment in Azure by setting up a domain controller and a client machine which will be able to communicate to one another.<br />

 <h2>Environments and Technologies Used</h2>